Buying a home for the first time can be intimidating. I can help. E-mail me at Info@PipelineROI.com to get some free information.

 • Tax statements

 At the close of escrow, payments are submitted in an acceptable form to the escrow.
-I'll keep you up-to-date on the procedure.
+I'll keep you up-to-date on what comes next.

 The Escrow Holder Will:

-• Meet the bank's requirements as written in the escrow agreement
+• Meet the bank's standards as outlined in the escrow agreement

 • Record deeds and other paperwork as instructed